BlueCross BlueShield of Tennessee Medical Policy Manual

 FDA-Approved Indication

 Aduhelm is an amyloid beta-directed antibody indicated for the treatment of Alzheimer’s disease.
 Treatment with Aduhelm should be initiated in patients with mild cognitive impairment or mild dementia stage of disease, the population in which treatment was initiated in clinical trials.
-There are no safety or effectiveness data on initiating treatment at earlier or later stages of the disease than were studied.
 This indication is approved under accelerated approval based on reduction in amyloid beta plaques observed in patients treated with Aduhelm.
 Continued approval for this indication may be contingent upon verification of clinical benefit in confirmatory trial(s).

 All other indications are considered experimental/investigational and not medically necessary.